rasithahewage/platform_challenge/README.md

 CDK for Terraform installed on your local machine.
 Access credentials or keys required to authenticate and access the target infrastructure.
 Applying Resources
-To apply the resources for the Coffee Ordering Platform, follow these steps:

 Open a terminal or command prompt.